jacobl3371/sep11-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
 * Imagine you're a prospective immigrant looking to move to a new country.
 You need to access crucial resources to allow for your emmigration, but there are no resources available in your language!
-Fear no more, for [our immigration resource](https://immigration-resource.vercel.app/) offers a fully in-depth resoruce that can be translated into your langauge.
+Fear no more, for [our immigration resource](https://immigration-resource.vercel.app/) offers a fully in-depth web application to help you immigrate that can be translated into your langauge, and it automatically is! (*demo website with a VPN or Tor)*.

 ## Product
-* Our product is full of immigration resoucres, stories, legal help, and translation services to immigrants all over the globe.
+* Our product is full of helpful resources, stories, legal help, and translation services to immigrants all over the globe.

 ## Process
-* We built this app with a drea,.
+* We built this app with a dream.
 We wanted to create a more acessible furture for immigrants.

   1. We started learning out tool.
 Jacob learned Express.js and I learned react.js
   2. We started to timker and build prototypes that will help us